IBM-Cloud/multiple-deployment-options/README.md

   0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...
   ```

-The implementation of the sequence is done in **[service/lib/fibonacci.js](service/lib/fibonacci.js)**.
+The implementation of the Fibonacci sequence is done in **[service/lib/fibonacci.js](service/lib/fibonacci.js)**.
 The same implementation is used across all deployment options.

 ## Deploying the service manually in Bluemix